vivachu/slate/source/includes/_users.md

 --------- | ------- | -----------
-start | true | start date for the leaderboard end | true | end date for the leaderboard placeId | false | placeId for the location leaderboard type | true | leaderboard type (dog, cat, other, all, location)
+start | true | start date for the leaderboard end | true | end date for the leaderboard state | false | state abbreviation for the location leaderboard type | true | leaderboard type (dog, cat, other, all, location)

 <aside class="success">